The 29-time TT winner claimed a victory on his new Ducati Panigale at Cookstown

 The leading duo began to edge away from Sweeney and McGee slashed the deficit to Dunlop to only two tenths of a second on the third lap.

-They set a hot pace at the front with little between them heading into the final laps.
+They set a hot pace at the front with little between them heading into the final stages.

 McGee was only 0.096s down on Dunlop’s Ducati as they flashed over the line to complete six laps.